 A husband should be a spiritual strong man protecting his family from enemies (the world, the devil, and the flesh) that seek to destroy them.
-Jesus said, “How can one enter a strong man’s house and plunder his goods, unless he first binds the strong man?
-And then he will plunder his house” (Matthew 12:29).
-The strong man protects the entire house.
-Read this chapter from Your Marriage God’s Way to find out how.
+Read or listen to this chapter from Your Marriage God’s Way to learn how to lovingly lead your wife.

 Table of Contents